MichaelCade/90DaysOfDevOps/Days/day32.md

 ## Archive Storage

-- **Cool Tier** - A cool tier of storage is available to block and append BLOBs.
+- **Cool Tier** - A cool tier of storage is available to block and append blobs.
   - Lower Storage cost
   - Higher transaction cost.
 - **Archive Tier** - Archive storage is available for block BLOBs.